 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 To read more, please see my disclosure page.

 There was something about this mirrored tray that spoke to me.
 Apart from telling me it was a better investment that a calorie-induced, fancy cup of $5 coffee!

 – Paint + brush

 – Detail paint brush